-In the distance, I hear voices above the commotion and sounds of the storm: Gordon and Andy calling my name, their voices like those interrupting a dream, yanking me back to the now.
+In the distance, I hear voices above the commotion and sounds of the storm: Gordon and Barry calling my name, their voices like those interrupting a dream, yanking me back to the now.

-‘You’re soaking, man,’ Andy says.
+‘You’re soaking, man,’ Barry says.
 ‘Want to catch pneumonia?’

 Read Full Post »